Postdoctoral Psychology Fellowship

 Child Fellowship Track

 The Child Fellow is assigned to the Child Adolescent Psychiatry Service Clinic (CAPS) for the full year and conducts assessments and comprehensive psychological evaluations with children and adolescents.
 As a part of these activities, they administer, score, and interpret testing batteries that often include tests of intellectual functioning, academic skills, social-emotional functioning, attention, and personality tests.
-They also write diagnostic assessments and evaluation reports, give feedbacks, maintain chart records, and engage in various case management duties.
+They also write diagnostic assessments and evaluation reports, give feedback, maintain chart records, and engage in various case management duties.
 They work with schools, community agencies, and the courts as necessary.

 In addition to the activities described above, the Child Fellow also conducts individual and family therapy.
 Presenting therapy concerns include behavioral problems and parenting concerns, as well as a full range of psychiatric disorders.
 The primary therapy orientation is cognitive-behavioral, with a variety of specific interventions taught/supervised including, CBT, TF-CBT, behavioral activation, habit reversal, exposure/response prevention, and parenting skills training.
 Fellows are taught to tailor their interventions to the specific needs of the child in the context of their cultural background and particular life situation.